-HOUSING ELEMENT Measure 11 The City shall work with the Housing Authority of Santa Barbara County through the Community Development Department's Needs Assessment process to consider the feasibility of participating in HUD's Reverse Equity Mortgage Program in order to help elderly homeowners continue to stay in their longtime residences.
+HOUSING ELEMEN Т Measure 11 The City shall work with the Housing Authority of Santa Barbara County through the Community Development Department's Needs Assessment process to consider the feasibility of participating in HUD's Reverse Equity Mortgage Program in order to help elderly homeowners continue to stay in their longtime residences.
 [Policy 1.5] Measure 12 The City shall continue to market housing rehabilitation programs to target income senior households to make necessary upgrades and structural modifications to their homes to facilitate independent living.
 [Policies 1.5, 2.1, 2.2 and 2.5] Measure 13 The City's Community Development Department will continue to monitor its development review process for ways to facilitate the production of new sources of affordable housing.
 [Policy 1.9] Measure 14 The City shall evaluate and pursue funding available through the federal Housing and Economic Recovery Act, California Senate Bill 1065 and companion legislation as a means of providing mortgage relief for "at risk" homeowners and enabling them to remain in their homes.
-[Policies 1.17 and 2.2] Measure 15 The City shall research previously-approved assisted-housing units to determine compliance with assisted-housing requirements and approved rent levels.
+[Policies 1.17 and 2.2]

+Measure 15 The City shall research previously-approved assisted-housing units to determine compliance with assisted-housing requirements and approved rent levels.
 Conditions of approval shall be placed on future assisted-housing projects requiring applicants to supply periodic compliance reports.
+[Policy 1.14]
-[Policy 1.14] Measure 16 The City shall work in cooperation with local non-profit corporations to identify housing priorities through the Community Development Department's Needs Assessment process and obtain California Self-Help Housing Program (CSHHP) funds (when available)

-to assist target income groups build and rehabilitate their homes with their own labor.
+Measure 16 The City shall work in cooperation with local non-profit corporations to identify housing priorities through the Community Development Department's Needs Assessment process and obtain California Self-Help Housing Program (CSHHP) funds (when available) to assist target income groups build and rehabilitate their homes with their own labor.
 [Policies 1.17, 1.19, 2.1, 2.5, 3.4, and 4.2]

-The City shall prepare an annual progress report on the provision of its regional fair share of housing units to monitor the effectiveness of existing policies as part of the Annual Report on the General Plan to be consistent with other general plan elements and community goals.
+Measure 17 The City shall prepare an annual progress report on the provision of its regional fair share of housing units to monitor the effectiveness of existing policies.
+[Policy 1.23]